Achieve your full potential thanks to Saxion’s modern learning facilities

-To enrol onto the Hotel Management programme, you will need to pass an additional intake assessment.
+To enrol onto the Hotel Management programme, you will need to pass an additional requirements research.

 A person in possession of a diploma not explicitly included in this regulation can be exempted from the entry requirement mentioned in this section at the discretion of the director, providing that the diploma is at least equivalent to one of the diplomas mentioned.

 The director’s judgement will at all times be subject to advice by NUFFIC concerning the equivalence of diplomas.